Eight Forest Lane

 Decorating the cupcakes

-I also don’t discount the fact that this recipe allowed me to combine my love of cupcakes with my love of plants and Christmas decorations.
-It’s winning all round really.
+I actually love the fact that this recipe allowed me to combine my love of cupcakes with my love of plants and Christmas decorations!

 Create the poinsettia by first adding three green leaves to the top of the cupcake.
 Next, using the same tip pipe red leaves in a circle around the outside of the cupcake.
 Add another layer around the inner circle, overlapping the first.